+The Commission also requires the cigarette manufacturers to report the amounts they spent on advertising and promotion in connection with sports and sporting events.
+17 Such expenditures had been as high as \$125.6 million in 1998.
 From 2010 through 2014, the companies reported that they did not spend any money advertising and promoting sports and sporting events.
-The Commission's compulsory process orders for 2015 clarified that the companies should report all advertising and promotional expenditures "connected with or related to" sports or sporting events, including cigarette sampling in an adult-only facility on the grounds or in the parking lot of a sports facility.
-In 2016, the orders further clarified that the companies should also report "consumer engagement" on the grounds or lot of a sports facility.
-The companies reported spending nothing in 2017 or 2018 connected with or related to sports or sporting events.
+The Commission's compulsory process orders for 2015 clarified that the companies should report expenditures on cigarette sampling in an adult-only facility on the grounds or in the parking lot of a sports facility and the companies reported spending \$574,000.
+In 2016, the orders further clarified that the companies should also report "consumer engagement" on the grounds or lot of a sports facility and the companies reported spending \$498,000.
+Since 2017, the companies have reported spending nothing connected with or related to sports or sporting events.

 Since 2001, the Commission has required the manufacturers to report expenditures on advertisements directed to youth or their parents that are intended to reduce youth smoking.
 These expenditures have ranged from a high of \$74.2 million in 2002 to a low of \$1.6 million in 2018.

+The companies reported spending \$2.7 million in 2019.
 These figures do not include contributions to third parties that engage in such programs.